Time-reversal asymmetries and angular distributions in $\Lambda_b \to \Lambda V$: T-odd observables

 where we always choose $\lambda_{t_i}>0$ to fix the ambiguity.
-Since $\hat{T}_i$ involve more than two spins, $\Delta_{t_i}$ are also referred to as the T-odd spin correlations.
-In analogy to Eq.~\eqref{usualTR}, if ${\cal H}_{eff}$ respects the T symmetry, we have
+Notice that if ``in'' and ``out'' can be interchanged freely, the left-handed side of Eq.~\eqref{newadd} would be proportional to the the numerator of $\Delta_{t_i}$, resulting in that $\Delta_{t_i}$ are T-odd observables.
+Furthermore, since $\hat{T}_i$ involve more than two spins in two-body decays, $\Delta_{t_i}$ are also referred to as the T-odd spin correlations.